nvonbuttlar/js-course/notes.md

   1. Make sure you 100% understand the problem.
 Ask the right questions to get a clear picture.
   2. Divide and conquer.
 Break a big problem into smaller sub-problems.
 Make a task list.
   3. First try to solve problem.
 And then - RESEARCH.
 Google.
 MDN.
 StackOverflow.
   4. For bigger problemsm write psuedo code before writing actual code.

+- Discover a genuine curiosty for how things work.

+- Debugging in the Console: